9 Gold Coast rooftop bars you need to be at

 Justin’s Rooftop at Justin Lane

-This popular pizzeria and bar was one of the first venues on the Gold Coast to open a rooftop bar – and its popularity certainly hasn’t wavered.
+This popular pizzeria and bar was one of the first venues on the Gold Coast to open a rooftop bar – and its popularity certainly hasn’t wavered since.

-Located a stone’s throw from the pumping point wave at Burleigh headland, Justin’s Rooftop is an ideal spot to enjoy a cocktail, good food and tunes as the sun goes down on a balmy night.
+Located a stone’s throw from the pumping point wave at Burleigh headland, Justin’s Rooftop is an ideal spot to enjoy a cocktail, good food and tunes on a balmy night.

-It does get exceptionally busy on weekends with the hot young hipsters coming out in droves, so ensure you get there early enough to grab a table and settle in for the night – and work your way through the cocktail menu.
+It does get exceptionally busy on weekends with the hot young hipsters coming out in droves, so make sure you get there early enough to grab a table and settle in for the night – and work your way through the cocktail menu.

 Order: Passionfruit & Chilli Tommy’s with chilli-infused blanco tequila, passionfruit, agave and lime.